 Sections of this track can become impassable in winter conditions due to snow and ice.
 Check with Egmont National Park Visitor Centre for up to date track conditions.

 Beginning at Taranaki / Egmont National Park Visitor Centre (North Egmont), the track can be walked in either direction.
 Two serviced backcountry huts with woodburners, toilets, water, bunks and mattresses provide overnight accommodation.

 Distance: 7.5 km

 Once past the Kokowai Track turnoff, the track gradually descends to the Ahukawakawa Track junction.
-Turn left for a 5 minute walk to solar powered Holly Hut.
-Minarapa Stream just prior to the hut can be impassable after heavy rain.
+Turn left for a 5-minute walk to Holly Hut.
+Minarapa Stream just prior to the hut is unbridged and can be impassable after heavy rain.